Machine Learning to assess astrophysical origin of gravitational waves triggers: Dataset, Features Selection, and Hyperparameters Optimization

-The dataset used in this work is the triggers population after the application of the noise rejection tools just described, and the resulting distribution of the features is detailed in Appendix~\ref{appendix:features}.
+The dataset's features distribution used in this work is detailed in Appendix~\ref{appendix:features}.
 As discussed in Sec.
 II, the majority of the features listed above have already been incorporated into the construction of the standard MBTA ranking statistic.
 In this work, we investigate whether a machine learning algorithm can leverage these same features --- augmented with additional information such as component masses, spins, template duration, and the number of triggers in a cluster (that it is referred to as nEvents)--- to construct a more effective classification statistic.
 The next step is to define the architecture of the algorithm.
 In general, a machine learning model includes a number of hyperparameters, which are configuration settings not learned during training but instead tuned externally to optimize model performance.
 The tuning process involves training several models with different hyperparameter combinations and comparing their performance on the training dataset.
 The tuning and the definition of the hyperparameters depend on the library considered.
 To evaluate and compare different models, a suitable performance metric is required.
 In this work, we adopt the $F_1$ score as our evaluation metric.
 The $F_1$ score is defined as the harmonic mean of precision and recall \cite{f1-score}, and is given by: